Extinction Comes in Waves: Dakar Biennale’s ‘The Wake’

 Bringing it all back home to a doucement, doucement (easy, easy) present is the homage (or femage) to Senegalese artist Anta Germaine Gaye.
 A living treasure, in the Japanese and ‘Alice in Wonderland’ caterpillar tradition, the artist is present and so is her bedroom/lounge.
 Traditional souwere paintings (under glass) and sculptural tableaux spread with tree roots in an open air courtyard—the outside of a lush inside.
 Colonial-resistant and Sufi scrying mirrors give a soap-operatic, psychedelic hit to their domesticity.
 With its slow, dreamy, half-awake gaze, the work is a potent potion of a presence on its own course, between waves.

 The exhibition seems to ask: is there art that can transcend its roots or can it only be transformed through water?
-The increasing proscription, monetized or not, of everything including memory, from generation to generation, is here split wide open, and the potential for seeing through the welling eyes of others, as one of the most natural things, is presented as a supreme road to justice at ‘The Wake.’
+The increasing prescription, monetized or not, of everything including memory, from generation to generation, is here split wide open, and the potential for seeing through the welling eyes of others, as one of the most natural things, is presented as a supreme road to justice at ‘The Wake.’

 Exhibition Info